Introduction

 • attendance at any event hosted or advertised by UCW and its partners and affiliates;

-• membership in any relevant alumni network;
+• membership in any alumni network;

 • learner analytics and profiling data; and